silverstripe/cwp/docs/en/gitlab/gitlab-setup.md

 This how to is intended for the development agencies.
 It details the initial process you should follow to configure your Gitlab repository.

+It's assumed that the reader is familiar with Git.
+If not, we recommend first going through one of the many tutorials available online.
+The [Pro Git](http://git-scm.com/book) book is a good reference freely available online.

 ## Your Gitlab Repository

 When an instance is created you will be given a primary repository on the Gitlab server for the project.